 Sociological Barriers to Community Engagement with Higher Education Institutions

+This is a presentation examining sociological barriers communities face in engaging with higher education institutions.
 Globally there is a discussion around the unsustainable ways which humans are living on the planet and everyone is told that they play an important role in meeting the challenges which are now at our doorstep.
 There is international consensus that climate breakdown and the problems of unsustainable ways of living and being on the planet must be addressed on a system wide, community wide and individual level.

 In Higher Education there is abundant discourse on involving communities in meeting the challenges which are faced by all.
 Coming from an informal learning community context I am interested in exploring the issues which communities have in engaging with institutions in their sustainability thinking and projects (along with other fields of thinking).
 The hierarchical nature of how Higher Education is structured ultimately results in what Elias, Scotson and Wouters (2008) refer to as an Established-Outsider configuration.